0robustus1/seo_report/README.md

   example [jq](https://stedolan.github.io/jq/)).
 Be aware that the json format is currently not set in stone.
 It is most likely to change until at least version *0.2.0* is reached.

+### environment variables

+Usually `seo-report` will in the case of an unrecoverable error, just provide a message and bug out.
+If you are a developer, or want to file an issue, you can run the command with `SEO_REPORT_DEBUG=1` set, which will provide backtrace information instead.

 ## development